All the world’s a stage,

-Your eye moves from the relative tranquility of the Garden of Eden in the left panel, across Judgment Day to the hellish nightmare of the right-hand panel, where Satan rules as some monstrous rat mole.
+Your eye moves from the relative tranquility of the Garden of Eden in the left panel, across Judgment Day in the centre to the hellish nightmare of the right-hand panel, where Satan rules as some monstrous rat mole thing (my technical description).

 You find yourself asking what kind of fevered imagination could possibly come up with such an astonishing array of fantastical figures and scenes.

 For more of this kind of art, be sure to visit the magnificent picture galleries of the Kunsthistorisches Museum.

 At the time of writing, an adult ticket* costs €12 for access to the building and all the exhibitions.